-In the main menu bar, under Action, select New Action and Set Screen Text.
+- In the main menu bar, under Action, select New Action and Set Screen Text. - While you are in Record mode, with your cursor in the Native Environment Pane, right-click then select Set Screen Text.

 To create a Set Screen Text action using menu commands: